Compression of descriptor models for mobile applications: Related Work

-There has been a lot of research on developing handcrafted descriptors that trade-off robustness for computational efficiency.
-SIFT \cite{Lowe2004SIFTKeypoints} exploits difference of Gaussian to efficiently extract keypoints.
-FAST \cite{Rosten2006MachineLF} is a simple and effective corner detection approach that compares neighbouring and contrasting pixels in an image.
-SURF \cite{Bay2008Speeded-UpSURF} uses a pre-computed integral image to accelerate computation of image derivatives at different scales for feature extraction and description.
-Binary descriptors \cite{CalonderBinaryFeatures}\cite{LeuteneggerBRISK:Keypoints} offer a good trade-off between the speed and matching accuracy.
-However, machine learning approaches have been able to achieve significant accuracy improvements, in particular CNN based methods as recent evaluations \cite{Balntas2017HPatches:Descriptors} show.
-A number of recently proposed top performing descriptors have used the L2Net \cite{TianL2-Net:Yurun} architecture with different training methodologies such as HardNet \cite{Mishchuk2017WorkingLoss}, GeoDesc \cite{Luo2018GeoDesc:Constraints}, DOAP \cite{He2018LocalDO}, SOSNet \cite{SOSNet}, LF-Net\cite{lfnet} etc. Similarly, SuperPoint approach \cite{Detone2018SuperPoint:Description} that combines a keypoint detector and descriptor has also been found to perform well in recent evaluations \cite{BarossaKey.Net:Filters}.
-We therefore focus on L2Net \cite{TianL2-Net:Yurun} and SuperPoint \cite{Detone2018SuperPoint:Description} and demonstrate the improvements by our approach applied on these two architectures.
+There has been a lot of research on developing handcrafted descriptors that trade-off robustness for computational efficiency \cite{Rosten2006MachineLF,Bay2008Speeded-UpSURF,Calonder2010BinaryFeatures}.
+However, machine learning approaches have been able to achieve significant accuracy improvements.
+A number of recently proposed top performing descriptors have used the L2Net \cite{Tian2017L2-Net:Space} architecture with different training methodologies such as HardNet \cite{Mishchuk2017WorkingLoss}, GeoDesc \cite{Luo2018GeoDesc:Constraints}, SOSNet \cite{Tian2019Sosnet:Learning}, LF-Net~\cite{Ono2018LF-Net:Images}, etc. Despite the improved results of these descriptor models, they all leverage a large CNN backbone, which makes their deployment on mobile devices very difficult.
+To this end, we propose a drop-in replacement for the standard convolutional layer that proves to be very effective for models trained on image matching related tasks.
+To verify this claim, we consider the state-of-the-art HardNet \cite{Mishchuk2017WorkingLoss} and SuperPoint \cite{Detone2018SuperPoint:Description} models, whereby we are able to achieve significant model compression with minimal degradation in accuracy.